denten-books/plain-text/main.md

 between human and machine time, in a complex chain of encoding and re-mediation that connects differing perceptual apparatus.
-Under these conditions, it would be a mistake to conflate digital and discrete, just as it would be a mistake reduce the human with the continuous.
+Under these conditions, it would be a mistake to conflate digital and discrete, just as it would be a mistake reduce the human to the continuous.
 The balance is found at some arbitrary point, contingently connected to human biology and technological capability.
 The question of "What constitutes a moment?" when watching television or reading a book, can become then, "What *should* constitute a moment?"
 For the